 All 19 IO signal states are shown; both the digital readings of the pin (0 or 1) and the analog level 0 to 4095 for GPIO pins 0 to 8.
+The screen also tests the Si5351A Synthesizer and shows the LM75 temperature (in Kelvin) and the measured battery voltage.
 Date, Time and the GPS parameters are all derived from the serial data stream arriving from the GPS module.